top of page

 Sofia: Occasionally.

-Sofia: For the purposes of this podcast, I am Quartz’s resident expert on single-use plastics.
+Sofia: For this podcast, I am Quartz’s resident expert on single-use plastics.

 Scott: Though you are not disposable in any way or recyclable.

-Sofia: Irreplaceable, I think is the word you were looking for.
+Sofia: I think the word you were looking for is irreplaceable.

-Scott: Right, reusable because we rely on you for a lot of different things, certainly.
+Scott: Right, reusable because we rely on you for many different things.

 Sofia: That’s true.

-Scott: So Sofia, I have detailed my extensive reliance on plastic coffee cups, which fuel my addiction, my habits, my impulses, my compulsions, um, What is your guilty habit or guilty pleasure when it comes to, um, wasteful use of single-use plastic?
+Scott: So Sofia, I have detailed my extensive reliance on plastic coffee cups, which fuel my addiction, my habits, my impulses, my compulsions.
+What is your guilty habit or guilty pleasure when it comes to the wasteful use of single-use plastic?

-Sofia: I think the one that really irks me, but I do it sometimes, is when I’m kind of forced into buying a bottle of plastic because it contains some form of carbonated liquid that I suddenly feel myself in need of or in want of.
+Sofia: I think the one that irks me, but I do it sometimes, is when I’m forced into buying a bottle of plastic because it contains some form of carbonated liquid that I suddenly feel myself in need of or want of.
 This just happened the other day.

-And that’s really a problem that isn’t fixable right now because most places don’t allow you to just put your reusable bottle of water underneath one of those machines where they dispense carbonated drinks.
+And that’s a problem that isn’t fixable right now because most places don’t allow you to just put your reusable bottle of water underneath one of those machines where they dispense carbonated drinks.
 So that’s the guilty pleasure.
-But I would like everyone to know that I own, like, three reusable bottles, of which I think only one was bought.
-The others were freebies accumulated through marketing events of companies that really want you to remember their names, and two or maybe three reusable coffee cups.
-One of them is made of bamboo, actually, and was a parting gift from a previous workplace, which I still have.
+But I would like everyone to know that I own three reusable bottles, of which I think only one was bought.
+The others were freebies accumulated through marketing events of companies that want you to remember their names and two or maybe three reusable coffee cups.
+One of them is made of bamboo and was a parting gift from a previous workplace, which I still have.
 And it says, “I love you a latte,” which is great because that’s usually what I order when I get coffee.

-Scott: So plastic has become such a huge part of everyday life, of society, and the economy.
-Can you tell us at a high level why we use plastic for just about everything?
+Scott: Plastic has become a massive part of everyday life, society, and the economy.
+Can you tell us at a high level why we use plastic for almost everything?

 Why do we use plastic for everything?

-Sofia: Well, plastic is a great kind of material.
+Sofia: Well, plastic is an excellent kind of material.
 It’s durable.
-It’s flexible in the sense that it can be molded into various different shapes and forms.
-A lot of it is heat resistant to the degrees for which we might use it for regular consumption.
-And most of all—oh, the other thing that is important actually is that it’s lightweight, so it’s easy to carry, not just for consumers when they go grocery shopping, but also for the transport of the goods in which plastic is packaged.
+It’s flexible in that it can be moulded into various shapes and forms.
+Much of it is heat resistant to the degrees we might use for regular consumption.
+And most of all—oh, the other important thing is that it’s lightweight, so it’s easy to carry, not just for consumers when they go grocery shopping, but also for transporting the goods in which plastic is packaged.

-And finally, it’s extremely, extremely durable, which is both a pro and a con, maybe the biggest con of the use of plastic when it comes to single use.
-You’re putting products that sometimes are meant to be consumed within, you know, a couple of minutes in containers that take years, if not centuries, to decompose.
+Finally, it’s extremely, extremely durable, which is both a pro and a con.
+Maybe the biggest con of using plastic when it comes to single-use is that you’re putting products that sometimes are meant to be consumed within a couple of minutes in containers that take years, if not centuries, to decompose.

-Scott: Right, here’s that imbalance between how long you actually use it and the lifespan of that plastic bottle or plastic straw or whatever it might be.
+Scott: Right, here’s that imbalance between how long you use it and the lifespan of that plastic bottle, straw, or whatever it might be.

 Sofia: Yeah.
-That’s what makes single-use plastics a particularly controversial use of a material that is both cheap to develop, but also extremely durable in its lifecycle.
+That makes single-use plastics a particularly controversial use of a material that is cheap to develop and highly durable in its lifecycle.

 What boosted our consumption of plastics?

 Sofia: So when you look at how plastic developed in the last century and a half, we see that, first of all, plastic was created to replace other kinds of material that had become difficult to obtain either because of rules or just natural selection.
-Essentially, a lot of the plastic before the invention of synthetic plastics came from animals, like shell and horn—materials that could be as durable and as malleable—started to become more of a commonplace material in the second half of the 20th century, so in the post-war years, when a number of elements came together to create this boost in consumption.
-And you had on one hand chemical companies that had been looking for this new material and they were finding some promising candidates…
+Essentially, a lot of the plastic before the invention of synthetic plastics came from animals, like shells and horn—materials that could be as durable and as malleable—started to become more of a commonplace material in the second half of the 20th century, so in the post-war years when several elements came together to create this boost in consumption.
+And you had, on one hand, chemical companies that had been looking for this new material, and they were finding some promising candidates…

 Scott: Right.

-Sofia: And on the other hand, you had oil companies that were also increasing their production, and they were looking for something to do with some of the waste products of oil and natural gas.
-And so the chemical and the fossil fuel companies in the post-war years, what we see is that plastic that was initially developed to replace materials that had become rare or expensive.
+Sofia: On the other hand, you had oil companies that were also increasing their production, and they were looking for something to do with some of the oil and natural gas waste products.
+And so, in the chemical and fossil fuel companies in the post-war years, we see that plastic was initially developed to replace materials that had become rare or expensive.

 Scott: Mm-hmm.

-Sofia: Start to replace materials like glass, like paper, that didn’t have those kinds of problems, and particularly towards the turn of the millennium, we see a huge uptake in the production of single-use plastics made for packaging, made for bottles—the PET bottle is invented in 1973—so it’s a fairly recent phenomenon.
-And also those kinds of materials that we associate with takeaway food, whether it’s cutlery, whether it’s the plate or it’s the container itself.
+Sofia: Start to replace materials like glass, like paper, that didn’t have those kinds of problems, and particularly towards the turn of the millennium, we see a massive uptake in the production of single-use plastics made for packaging, made for bottles—the PET bottle was invented in 1973—so it’s a relatively recent phenomenon.
+We also associate those materials with takeaway food, whether cutlery, the plate, or the container itself.

 Scott: Is there anything to blame for this?
-Because when you say that plastic consumption exploded in, like, the 1990s, I think of like the soda wars between Coke and Pepsi, and that seems like a very consumer-driven demand problem.
+Because when you say that plastic consumption exploded in the 1990s, I think of the soda wars between Coke and Pepsi, which seems like a very consumer-driven demand problem.
 Is there anything we can pinpoint?

-Sofia: Specifically when you look at Western countries, I think it’s just the service industries that become a lot more developed and prominent.
-And single-use plastic is convenient because it’s lightweight, because it’s cheap, and so that adds to its element of convenience that fuels a lifestyle that is based on being out of the house very often, not bringing things with you from home, traveling light, and just trying to find any possible way to be as efficient as possible in our consumption, but also making spur of the moment decisions that require you to take whatever you can get instead of planning to bring something with you from home.
-So I would say that a fast-paced economy and lifestyle has probably contributed a lot to the development of single-use plastics because it’s a convenient way to support that kind of spur of the moment consumption.
+Sofia: Specifically, when you look at Western countries, I think the service industries have become much more developed and prominent.
+And single-use plastic is convenient because it’s lightweight.
+After all, it’s cheap, and so that adds to its element of convenience that fuels a lifestyle that is based on being out of the house very often, not bringing things with you from home, travelling light, and just trying to find any possible way to be as efficient as possible in our consumption, but also making spur of the moment decisions that require you to take whatever you can get instead of planning to bring something with you from home.
+So, I would say that a fast-paced economy and lifestyle have contributed a lot to developing single-use plastics because it’s a convenient way to support that kind of spur-of-the-moment consumption.

 Scott: Right.
-And I imagine that plastic was cheaper not only for the suppliers, but also for consumers of those goods.
+And I imagine that plastic was cheaper not only for the suppliers but also for consumers of those goods.
 So Sofia, let’s back up.
 What is plastic?
-What are we actually talking about, chemically, when we talk about plastic?
+What are we talking about, chemically, when we talk about plastic?

 What is plastic made of chemically?

-Sofia: “Plastics” is a word that can be applied to any kind of material that can be formed and molded under heat and pressure.
-So even though we immediately think of an oil-based plastic, it’s actually a wider term that we now commonly use to refer to what are technically called synthetic plastics, because they come from these materials that are made in laboratories.
-But materials like tortoise shell, horn, amber, rubber, and shellac as well, can all be referred to as plastic because fundamentally they have the ability of being molded into something else when put under immense heat and pressure.
+Sofia: “Plastics” is a word that can be applied to any material that can be formed and moulded under heat and pressure.
+So, even though we immediately think of oil-based plastic, it’s a broader term that we now commonly use to refer to what are technically called synthetic plastics because they come from laboratory materials.
+However, materials like tortoise shells, horns, amber, rubber, and shellac can all be considered plastic because they can be moulded into something else when put under immense heat and pressure.

-Scott: So the advent of plastic could be good for the environment in some senses, just by reducing our reliance on certain animal products like tortoise shell and rhinoceros horn, but obviously ushered in use that’s actively harmful to the environment.
+Scott: So the advent of plastic could be good for the environment in some senses, just by reducing our reliance on certain animal products like tortoise shells and rhinoceros horns, but ushered in use that’s actively harmful to the environment.
 Is that fair?

 Sofia: Yes.
-The lore around the creation of the plastic bag says that its inventor wanted to find a solution to the use of paper bags, which were obviously derived from cutting trees.
+The lore around the creation of the plastic bag says that its inventor wanted to find a solution to the use of paper bags derived from cutting trees.

-And so the initial development of plastic was probably well intended from a sustainability perspective.
-Also considering what they knew at the time, at the beginning of the 20th century, about the use of fossil fuels was not what we know now.
-So the fact is that it evolved over time.
-Properties that we’re still only learning about now, like the discovery of microplastics is fairly recent, and their effect on human health are very little understood because it’s something that we’ve only realized that it’s happening in, in the past few decades.
+And so, the initial development of plastic was probably well-intended from a sustainability perspective.
+Also, considering what they knew at the time, at the beginning of the 20th century, about the use of fossil fuels was not what we know now.
+So, the fact is that it evolved.
+We’re still only learning about properties, like the discovery of microplastics, which are relatively recent, and their effect on human health is very little understood because it’s something that we’ve only realized is happening in the past few decades.
 So it’s almost a cautionary tale about innovation that sometimes the cure is worse than the initial problem.

 Scott: Right, for sure.
-Which brings us to the elephant in the room, um, or the big garbage patch in the room, in the ocean.
-Why is single-use plastic bad for the environment?
+This brings us to the elephant in the room, um, or the big garbage patch in the room, the ocean.
+Why is single-use plastic terrible for the environment?

 What is the problem with single-use plastic?

-Sofia: When you look at what happens to plastic at the end of its life, we have very little options available right now.
+Sofia: When you look at what happens to plastic at the end of its life, we have very few options.
 So one option is the plastic ends up in the landfill.
-The second option is plastic gets recycled, and the third option is plastic just ends up dispersed in the natural environment, and that’s where you’ve got the environmental damage of plastic, which has, you know, affected our oceans, our fresh waterways, and also, of course, land in various parts of the world.
+The second option is plastic gets recycled, and the third option is plastic ends up dispersed in the natural environment, and that’s where you’ve got the environmental damage of plastic, which has, you know, affected our oceans, our fresh waterways, and also, of course, land in various parts of the world.

 That happens because of a failure of the previous two steps.
 Both the failure from a producer side of things where, you know, there’s been a longstanding disinterest in figuring out what happens to the product once it’s off the shelves and in a consumer’s home.
 And that’s slowly changing now.
-And then also on the fact that recycling, while a solution that can be improved, cannot necessarily capture all of the plastic that is being produced.
+Then, while a solution can be improved, recycling cannot necessarily capture all the plastic being produced.

-And also there’s a human element in there.
-And by human, I mean singular individual element of: some people just simply throw away the rubbish wherever they want and not where it’s supposed to go.
+There’s also a human element in there.
+And by human, I mean singular individual element: some people just throw away the rubbish wherever they want and not where it’s supposed to go.

 Scott: Right.

-Sofia: So there’s a collection of factors there at play, but what the end result is that a lot of plastic, especially single-use plastics, because it’s the one that you have with you and then you just finish your bottle, you throw it away, you finish your coffee cup, and that is down to a failure of disposing of your own waste appropriately.
-And some of that plastic ends up slowly decomposing, but because it takes so long to formally decompose in the environment, what happens is that over a long space of time, plastic decays, and it breaks up in these tiny particles called microplastics, that because they’re so tiny, they end up infiltrating whichever space they’re in, whether it’s the waterways or, or the land.
+Sofia: So there’s a collection of factors there at play, but what the result is that a lot of plastic, especially single-use plastics, because it’s the one that you have with you, and then you finish your bottle, you throw it away, you finish your coffee cup, and that is down to a failure of disposing of your own waste appropriately.
+Some of that plastic ends up slowly decomposing, but because it takes so long to decompose in the environment formally, what happens is that over a long space of time, plastic decays, and it breaks up into these tiny particles called microplastics because they’re so small, they end up infiltrating whichever space they’re in, whether it’s the waterways or, or the land.

-And specifically when they occur in water, they get ingested by animals that then we eat, and some of the water that we drink.
-That’s not specifically pertaining to single-use plastic, but some of those microplastics are directly placed in products that we use.
-For instance, facial scrub, which is crazy because facial scrub can be done naturally with just using some sugar and honey and some other things that Jonathan Van Ness in Queer Eye has explained once, and I don’t remember the tutorial.
-That’s just added into products that we use.
+And specifically, when they occur in water, they get ingested by animals that we eat and some of the water we drink.
+That’s not explicitly about single-use plastic, but some microplastics are directly placed in our products.
+For instance, facial scrub, which is crazy because facial scrub can be done naturally by just utilising some sugar and honey and some other things that Jonathan Van Ness in Queer Eye has explained once, and I don’t remember the tutorial.
+That’s just added to the products that we use.
 We put on our face.
-And then obviously it’s washed off into the sewage system and the waterways, etc. So we have a lot to be responsible for.
+And then, obviously, it’s washed off into the sewage system and the waterways, etc. So we have a lot to be responsible for.

-Scott: We talk a lot about recycling and I, and I want to get to recycling, but is there anything about the production and manufacturing of plastic products that we should be thinking about in terms of the effect of making all this stuff on the environment?
+Scott: We talk a lot about recycling, and I want to get to recycling, but is there anything about the production and manufacturing of plastic products that we should be thinking about regarding the effect of making all this stuff on the environment?

 Production and manufacturing of plastic products

-Sofia: Yeah, I mean, the two topics are very closely linked because the way that plastics is made kind of determines how easy it’s going to be to recycle.
-And that’s quite a big topic, but so on one hand you’ve got synthetic plastics, which comes, you know, in various different kinds of acronyms, but one of the most common is PET, which stands for polyethylene… I’m not gonna be able to pronounce the second part!
+Sofia: Yeah, I mean, the two topics are very closely linked because how plastics are made determines how easy it’s going to be to recycle.
+And that’s quite a big topic, but so, on the one hand, you’ve got synthetic plastics, which come, you know, in various kinds of acronyms, but one of the most common is PET, which stands for polyethene… I’m not gonna be able to pronounce the second part!

 Scott: Give me your best shot.